brunohein123/Apache-Dockerfile/README.md

 # Apache-Dockerfile
 ### Webserver with apache
-> To start the seerver on the container:
+> To start the server on the container:
 ```
 /etc/init.d/apache2 start
 ```